 How does the Census Bureau determine where to send paper questionnaires?
-In the first mailing, in March, most of the nation's households will be invited to fill out the census online or over the phone.
-Just a fifth of the households will receive a paper questionnaire along with the invitation.
-These will be in areas with a low response rate to the ongoing American Community Survey (ACS), and those with low internet response rates, a low rate of internet subscriptions or a large population over age 65.
+In the first mailing, most of the nation's households were invited to fill out the census online or over the phone.
+Just a fifth of the households received a paper questionnaire along with the invitation.
+These were in areas with a low response rate to the ongoing American Community Survey (ACS), and those with low internet response rates, a low rate of internet subscriptions or a large population over age 65.

-In New York City, however, a much greater number of households will receive a paper questionnaire in the first mailing.
-Maps on the following pages show the breakout, by borough, of the NYC areas slated to receive paper.
-For example, residents in the Bronx will receive paper forms in greater numbers than any other borough.
+In New York City, however, a much greater number of households received a paper questionnaire in the first mailing.
+Maps on the following pages show the breakout, by borough, of the NYC areas that received paper.
+For example, residents in the Bronx received paper forms in greater numbers than any other borough.